jakobzhao/geog458/labs/lab02/readme.md

 stream.filter(follow=["2211149702"])
 ```

 However, these different filtering parameter returns different data structures, and they store different information about the tweets.
 For this reason, keyword filtering does not return plenty of geotagged tweets.
 If you are changing the keyword parameter, you should run this crawler for a longer duration.
 To do so, simply change the `time_limit` parameter.
 For example, if you want to run this crawler for 5 minutes, set it to 300.
 If you are trying to use a less common keyword, the chance is you will not have a sufficient amount of data.
-In that case, consider running this crawler for even longer.
+In that case, consider running this crawler for even longer, like a few hours.

 ```python
 stream_listener = StreamListener(time_limit=60, file=output_file)
 ```

 ### 3.4 Stream listener

 The `on_data` function will handle data processing and output.
 In general, this function terminated after `self.limit` second.
 To process each record `data`, the captured `data` is converted to a JSON variable `datajson`.
 We will mainly output six variables, in terms of id, username, created_at, lng, lat, and text.
 Notably, If the geotag is a single point, the lat and lng will be captured directly from the `coordinates`.
 If the geotag is a place, the lat and lng will capture the centroid of the bounding box.